gammapy/gammapy-meetings/dev-meetings/2026/2026-01-30/README.md

 ### Workflow package

-QR has made a number of updates
+QR has made a number of updates.
+Some questions are raised regarding `Product` implementation and how to have some separation of concerns regarding containers and parallelism.

 ### Gammapy v2.1 discussions